 - Trademark Favorite Food: Leeks.

-- You Gotta Have Blue Hair: Her hair is turquoise.
+- You Gotta Have Blue Hair: She has pale green hair.

 Voiced by: Mika Kanai (JP), Richard Ian Cox (EN)

 Normad is a living example of Lost Technology, a missile from some nameless war that started to develop a respect and appreciation for its own life.
 Knowing that when it exploded, the sum total of its knowledge and experience would be lost, it instead chose to desert and drifted in space until it was found by Vanilla in a field of junk.
 After blackmailing the Angel Wing into finding it a new body, Normad joined the cast and often contributed to their wacky hijinx with its knowledge of Lost Technology.
 It considers all of the Angel Wing girls to be crass and unrefined, with the exception of Vanilla whom it treats with something resembling reverence.

 - A.I.
 Is a Crapshoot: Now, normally he isn't too keen on taking revenge on the Galaxy Angels but when he does...

 - The Chew Toy: He's usually being mistreated by Vanilla and being shot in the head by Forte.
 Hell, he even took the trope literally when Milfeuile was turned into a baby and started chewing on him.

 - Comedic Sociopathy: A common running gag.